hyosung11/Launch-School/Courses/JS129/practice_problems.md

    Get Description
 ```

 ### 1. Create three objects that represent the three books shown above.
-The method for the "Get Description" behavior should return a string like the following:
+The method for the "Get Description" behavior should return a string like the following

 ```js
 "Me Talk Pretty One Day was written by David Sedaris."